 The PPFRC has been monitoring hypothetical quotes for groups with durations higher than the high duration listed in the table above and believes that these spreads are likely to be less than the spreads indicated at the high duration block.
-As at December 31, 2021, the PPFRC believes that a reasonable approach to derive the spread for very high duration annuities is to extrapolate downwards from the spread at the high duration, assuming that the rate of decrease in spreads from the high duration will be the same as the rate of increase in spreads from the low duration to the high duration.
+As at December 31, 2022, the PPFRC believes that a reasonable approach to derive the spread for very high duration annuities is to decrease the spread by approximately 11 basis points for each one-year increase in duration above the duration of the high duration block (11.7 as at December 31, 2022).
 Other approaches may also be reasonable.